-You can try to add a little weight on your cat by increasing feeding frequency and amounts.
-Cats would much prefer to eat smaller portions several times a day rather than one large bowl once per day.
+Help your cat gain weight by increasing feeding frequency and amounts.
+Cats would much prefer to eat smaller portions of food several times a day rather than one large bowl once per day.

 It is actually more natural for their digestive systems and will encourage kitty to have an appetite and eat more.
 Try increasing the amount of food and spreading it out across the day.

-So instead of one lump of kibble once a day, split it into 3.
+So instead of one lump of kibble once a day, split it into 3 (for example).